ChaLinP/Healthcare-SSAS-Cube/README.md

 ## Overview

-This project involves designing and implementing a Data Warehousing and Business Intelligence (DW & BI) solution using a healthcare-related OLTP dataset.
-The aim is to enable efficient analytics and reporting by transforming transactional healthcare data into a star schema model through a structured ETL process.
+This project implements a SQL Server Analysis Services (SSAS) cube on top of a healthcare data warehouse modeled using a star schema.
+The cube allows for multidimensional analysis of healthcare metrics.

 ---